sandraC1996/Cota_Portfolio/README.md

 # Cota_Portfolio
-This is my public portfolio for the Telling stories with Data at CMU!
+This is my public portfolio for the Telling stories with Data course at CMU!

 ![Picture](Im2.png)